 This brings me to both the sound and art style of the game.
 Sound-wise I love it, the music is so perfect (once again, I’ve had it on whilst writing this) that I’ve just seen THIS for £25 and grabbed it!
 Sure, the game is in Japanese in this collection, but the soundtrack is worth it!
 The voice acting is great in both English and Japanese, which you can swap between whenever you want, and the sound effects work perfectly from the cries of the creatures to the sounds of smashing in their faces with a hammer.

 That brings me nicely to a part I would love to praise the game for.
-NIS America games aren’t the most well-known titles and as such, you would think they would skip the PS4 pro support and just have the game as a parity on the Pro and the PS4, but nope!
-There are three gameplay modes in the Witch and the Hundred Knight 2.
+NIS America games aren’t the most well-known titles and as such, you would think they would skip the PS4 Pro support and just have the game show visual parity between the Pro and the base PS4, but nope!
+There are three gameplay modes in The Witch and the Hundred Knight 2.

 • The first of which is your standard 1080p at 60fps – this mode runs great, it looks great on a 1080p TV and runs at, what seems to be, a solid 60fps constantly.